Okaythis/OkayAndroidDemo/README.md

   http://localhost:4000/auth/pin?userExternalId=xUdKijgIHFnhyi+d7pnabHS8gjHLy/qqkXtOYZkKrpo=
 ```

-If this request was handled successfully, Okay server will send a push notication to the mobile app, that will display the authorization screen, allowing the user to enter a pin in order ot complete the transaction or probally decline the request.
+If this request was handled successfully, Okay server will send a push notication to the mobile app, that will display the authorization screen, allowing the user to enter a pin in order ot complete the transaction or probably decline the request.
 As of now just type in any pin to complete the transaction.
 The pin that was entered by the user will be sent as body parameters to your tenant callbeck(To understand how to set a callback for your tenant please see this [documentation](https://github.com/Okaythis/OkayNodeJs)).
 Remember, you are responsible for generating and validating the pins that your users will use in your production server.

 Now that we know how these enpoints work we can now call them from our app when we host this server in the cloud.